 If your priority is strength, steel racks may suit you.
-Few steel racks are not strong, the majority of them are.
+Few steel racks are not strong; the majority of them are.
 Good ones are coated with black powder to protect against rust.
 Nevertheless, they will rust over time.
 If you prefer them, get paint in hand to re-coat frequently.

 Aluminum racks are better for water/rain; steel is better for strength.
-A mix of both is great.
+A mix of both is excellent.
 Also, check out bar strength.
 Any rack that bends under well-distributed and manufacturer-recommended weight is a no-no.

 Product Price and Warranty

 Always buy a ladder rack that you can afford.
 Although a higher price may indicate better materials and construction, there’s no use salivating if you can’t afford it.
-A cheaper model may not last longer than two to three years due to rusting and heavy corrosion, but you should get some good time out of them before that.
+A cheaper model may not last two to three years due to rusting and heavy corrosion, but you should get some good time out of them before that.

 There are exceptions; some cheaper models last longer than more expensive ones.
 Regardless, I believe this factor comes before choosing a ladder rack.